Documentation Index

 Including Specific Files

-You can include content from other files using the @ syntax with a relative path.
+You can include content from other files using the@ syntax with a relative path.
 Paths are first resolved relative to the source file, with a fallback to the repository root if not found.

 Example: Given the following directory structure:

-From .gitar/review/gotchas.md, you can include files using either approach:
+.gitar/review/gotchas.md, you can include files using either approach:

 Repository Rules

-Repository rules let you create automated workflows using natural language, specified in .gitar/rules/*.md files.
+Repository rules let you create automated workflows using natural language, specified in.gitar/rules/*.md files.
 When conditions defined in the rule are met on a PR/MR, Gitar automatically executes the specified actions.

 See the Repository Rules documentation for full details, syntax, and examples.